Difficulty

 The oriental fruit moth and the greater peachtree borer are the pests of most concern.
 The oriental fruit moth behaves differently with peaches than they do with other stonefruit in that the first few generations feed on young shoots, which becomes apparent by the wilting leaves, otherwise they feed on the fruit.
 The greater peachtree borer generally targets the first 6 inches of the trunk.
 While they also feed on other species, they are particularly damaging to peaches due to their soft wood.
 Vigourous trees will often outgrow the damage, but borers are occasionally responsible for their death.

-Plum curculio may also be a cause for concern, but based on my observations, they are significantly less of a problem for peaches than they are for apples (deforms the fruit) and plums (drops the fruit), even in high pressure areas, but this may only apply to the northern strain, which only reproduces once per year.
+Plum curculio may also be a cause for concern, but based on my observations, they are significantly less of a problem for peaches than they are for apples (deforms the fruit) and plums (drops the fruit), even in high pressure areas, but this may only apply to the northern strain of this pest, which only reproduces once per year.
 Regardless, they can create entry points for pathogens later in the season as they feed on the fruit, which wouldn't pair well with a wet climate.
 This hasn't been an issue for me, but the peaches here ripen when the average daily high is between 72F and 62F, which is, for the most part, low enough to inhibit brown rot growth.

 Plum curculio are generally limited to the eastern half of the United States, and based on a map that is supposedly outdated, the southern strain, which reproduces twice per year, can be found south of Illinois and West Virginia (excluding the colder parts of the Appalachian mountains).
 The claim is that the real boundary is a few hours north of this point.
-I will have to update this later.

 Rootstock